“As the leader, part of the job is to be visible and willing to communicate with everyone.

 Joel Answers: Diego, it’s insightful that you don’t blame your boss or employees for the situation.
 That makes it easier for you to take control.
 When you lead effectively, they can’t possible ignore you!

-Let’s break this down into three steps: evaluate, implement, and become.
+Let’s break this down into three main steps: evaluate, implement, and become.
+This three-step process will help you develop the core qualities of great leaders.

 First, take this simple self-test.
 These are some key good leader qualities to check for.
 You can find the full test in my book How to be a Great Boss.